votchallenge/website/contents/index.md

 ##### Welcome

-Welcome to the official webpage of the Visual Object Tracking Initiative.
+Welcome to the official webpage of the Visual Object Tracking Challenge.
 The goal of the initiative is to build up a repository of considerable benchmarks and to organize challenges, workshops and similar events in order to push forward research in visual object tracking.

 ##### Challenges and benchmarks